About DVLCC

 Our transdisciplinary team includes a Session Lead, Conductor, Child and Family support staff, Speech and Language Therapist, Outreach and Portage Accredited professionals, Music Therapist and SEN Swimming instructors.
 Children also have access to assistive technology, such as a white board and ‘magic carpet.’
 We have a dedicated sensory room with bubble tubes, fibre optics and soft furniture which parents are welcome to use.

-Our story began in late 2000 with the announcement by the national charity Scope that it would no longer be able to fund its network of School for Parents, facilities providing early intervention services based on the principles of Conductive Education to support parents in raising a pre-school aged child with cerebral palsy or other neurological condition.
+Our story began in late 2000 with the announcement by the national charity, Scope, that it would no longer be able to fund its network of School for Parents.
+This was a facility providing early intervention services, centred on the principles of Conductive Education, to support parents in raising a pre-school aged child with cerebral palsy or other neurological condition.

 Determined not to see the School for Parents close, Dame Vera together with her friends launched the ‘Bluebird Appeal’ and raised enough awareness and considerable funds to save the school.
 If it were not for her efforts, so many children would have lost out on an amazing start.